Lego Racers

-Lego Racers is a Lego-themed racing video game developed by High Voltage Software and published by Lego Media.
+Lego Racers is a 1999 Lego-themed kart racing video game developed by High Voltage Software and published by Lego Media for Microsoft Windows, followed by console ports to Nintendo 64 and PlayStation.
 Set in the fictional "Legoland" universe, the single-player mode follows various minifigure characters competing in a racing competition created by a fictional racing champion called Rocket Racer.

-Players control a minifigure, allowing them to drive a variety of cars built out of Lego and race them against other minifigure characters.
+In Lego Racers, players control a minifigure, allowing them to drive a variety of cars built out of Lego and race them against other minifigure characters.
 Items can be used by the player to hinder other racers' progress, and the player can create their own cars and characters with unlocked Lego bricks and use them to race.
 A local multiplayer mode also allows multiple players to race against each other.

 Originally conceived by High Voltage founder Kerry J. Ganofsky, creative expertise from The Lego Group assisted High Voltage in the game's development after Lego Media agreed to begin production.
-It received mixed reviews from critics, who were divided on the game's graphics, construction system, driving gameplay and other design aspects.
-Two sequels developed by Attention to Detail, called Lego Racers 2 and Drome Racers, were released in 2001 and 2002, respectively.
+It received mixed reviews from critics, who were divided on the game's graphics, construction system, driving gameplay and other design aspects, but has gained a degree of cult popularity.
+Two sequels were later released: Lego Racers 2 and Drome Racers.

 Gameplay

 Lego Racers is a racing game played from a third person perspective.
-Set in the fictional Legoland universe, the game depicts Rocket Racer, the "greatest racing champion" in Legoland.
-After becoming bored from beating everyone at racing, he decides to create a racing contest, and finds the best racers in the history of Legoland using a dimensional warp machine created by his friend, Veronica Voltage, a genius scientist and mechanic.
 The player takes on the hosts and co-racers in circuits of races in an attempt to reach and beat Rocket Racer and become the "Greatest Lego Racer of All Time", completing the game.
-Each circuit is contested by the player, the host, and four randomly chosen co-racers, and has four tracks.
-The hosts are, in order, Captain Redbeard, King Kahuka, Basil the Batlord, Johnny Thunder, Baron Von Barron, and Gypsy Moth.
-In these circuits there are a total of 12 unique tracks; the latter three circuits are the first three circuits reversed track-wise with each track now mirrored.
+The circuits are contested by the player, the host, and four co-racers relevant to the themes of the tracks featured.
+In the first six circuits, there are a total of 12 unique tracks, four per circuit, and three per one of four themes: Castle, Pirates, Space, and Adventurers.
+The later three circuits revisit the tracks from the first three in reverse order with each track now mirrored.
+The final circuit consists of only one track: Rocket Racer Run, but still features four co-racers relevant to the previous tracks' themes.

 Players assume the role of either one of several pre-built or custom-built minifigures and compete against other minifigure characters in races set across different tracks in the Legoland universe, using a variety of cars built out of Lego.
 At the beginning of each race, the player can perform a "Turbo Start", which allows the player to start the race at full speed.
 Throughout races, the player can also perform power slides and "Super Slides", which allow the player's car to turn around corners more sharply.